Choosing Your Zills

 Zarifa's Zills

-Tarnished and aging, these are my personal zills selected at Rakkasah West in the early 90's.
-Their strong tone and high sustain are due to the thicker brass and smooth bell shape.
-These are two - hole zills, which some dancers prefer over single hole zills.
+Tarnished and aging, these are my personal finger cymbals selected at Rakkasah West in the early 90's.
+Their strong tone and high sustain are due to the quality of brass and smooth bell shape.
+These are two - hole zills, which most dancers prefer over single hole zills.
 Just over 2" diameter.
 These are almost identical to the student zills below.

 Won't play?